 Just about to turn down towards the flippers.
 Potential unspent.

-A morning when the coffee’s still hot and the list is written.
+A morning when the coffee’s still hot, money well spent on ground coffee subscription, and the list is written.
 In purple ink.

 Arriving at the station early enough to see a work-bound train leave but knowing you’ve got an easy 14-minutes until the next one.
 Nothing to do but wait.